Esri/developer-support/web-js/4.x/add-attachments-with-42/README.md

 #Add Attachments To FeatureService with JavaScript 4.2

 ##About
 FeatureServices can be configured to allow files to be attached to individual features in the service.
 In the 3.x JavaScript API methods to retrieve, add and delete attachments were provided as part of the FeatureLayer class.
 Additionally widgets such as the attachment and attribute inspector allowed attachments to be viewed and edited.
-In the 4.x API no widgets or methods have been provided to work with attachments at this time.
+In the 4.2 API no widgets or methods have been provided to work with attachments.
 However it is still possible to directly query and edit attachments using the ArcGIS REST API.
-This sample shows how to work with attachments within a 4.x application.
+This sample shows how to work with attachments within a 4.2 application.

 ![This is where an GIF should be.
 Sorry you can't see it.
 Try using Chrome](AddAttachments.gif "Application Demo")